gahrae/HidatoHippy/README.md

 The output includes the challenge requirements to display the completed board.

-It also displays `Additional details...` which is provided by Hipster to show which states were used, and actions taken.
+It also displays `Additional details...` which is provided by Hipster to show the time taken in milliseconds, what actions were taken and states generated.

 Items in the list of states are of the form (x,y)=v.
 The `x` and `y` values are the coordinate location in the board, and `v` is the value at this spot.